i2p/i2p.www/i2p2www/spec/proposals/155-streaming-mtu-ecies.rst

 Streaming continues to use the minimum of the sent and received MTU.
 The default remains 1730 for all connections, no matter what keys are used.

-Implementations are encouraged to include the option in all SYN packets, in both directions, although this is not a requirement.
+Implementations are encouraged to include the MAX_PACKET_SIZE_INCLUDED option in all SYN packets, in both directions, although this is not a requirement.

-If a destination is ECIES-only, send the higher value (either as Alice or Bob).
+If a destination is ECIES-only, use the higher value (either as Alice or Bob).
 If a destination is dual-key, behavior may vary:

-If dual-key client is outside the router (in an external application), it may not "know" the key being used at the far-end, and Alice must send the standard value of 1730.
+If dual-key client is outside the router (in an external application), it may not "know" the key being used at the far-end, and Alice may request a higher value in the SYN, while the max data in the SYN remains 1730.

 If dual-key client is inside the router, the information of what key is being used may or may not be known to the client.
 The leaseset may not have been fetched yet, or the internal API interfaces may not easily make that information available to the client.
-If the information is available, Alice may send the higher value;
+If the information is available, Alice may use the higher value;
-otherwise, Alice must send the standard value of 1730.
+otherwise, Alice must use the standard value of 1730 until negotiated.

 A dual-key client as Bob may send the higher value in response, even if no value or a value of 1730 was received from Alice;